-We show how MCO stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Financial Publishing/Services industry.
+We show how MCO stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Credit Bureaus industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Moody's is a global risk assessment firm that empowers organizations to make better decisions.
 Its data, analytical solutions and insights help decision-makers identify opportunities and manage the risks of doing business with others.
 The Company believes that greater transparency, more informed decisions, and fair access to information open the door to shared progress.
 With over 11,400 employees in more than 40 countries, Moody's combines international presence with local expertise and over a century of experience in financial markets.